peterkuma/peterkuma.net/science/theses/kuma_2010/index.md

 published: 2010-06-01
 date: 2010-06-01
 archive: Zenodo
+school: Comenius University
-school: Comenius University, Bratislava, Slovakia
+address: Bratislava, Slovakia
 _url: https://zenodo.org/record/3764236
 abstract: "CloudSat and CALIPSO are NASA, resp. joint NASA and CNES polar-orbiting Earth observation satellites.
 CloudSat carries a millimetre-wave radar for observation of clouds.
 CALIPSO carries a visible and infrared polarisation-sensitive lidar for observation of aerosols and ice-phase clouds.
 Data from these satellites are distributed in the form of HDF4 and HDF-EOS2 product files.
 We introduce a software tool ccplot capable of visualising several data sets from the CloudSat 2B-GEOPROF, CALIPSO Lidar L1B Profiles, CALIPSO Lidar L2 Cloud Layer and Aqua MODIS L1B products. ccplot is a scriptable, unix command-line tool.
 We released ccplot on the Internet under the open-source-compatible BSD license."
 doi: 10.5281/zenodo.3764234